 Cellist YOSHIKA MASUDA is fast emerging as one of the most unique and versatile artists of his generation.
-Praised by the press for possessing a sound that is ‘ravishing’, ‘vibrant’ and ‘sensitive’, his recent Tokyo debut garnered critical acclaim.
-Yoshika has performed throughout his native Australia, Japan, the US and Europe in prestigious venues such as the Solitär at the Mozarteum in Salzburg, the Opera House in Sydney, the Dai-ichi Seimei Hall in Tokyo and the Walt Disney Concert Hall in Los Angeles.
+The press recently described him as ‘a remarkable cellist who possesses the intellect and innate musicality, which combined with his solid technique, allows him to accurately interpret different styles of music.
+It is fair to say that he is one of the finest cellists of his generation’ (Chopin music magazine).
+Yoshika has performed throughout his native Australia, Japan, China, the US and much of western Europe in prestigious venues such as the Mozarteum in Salzburg, the Opera House in Sydney, the Opera City Hall in Tokyo and the Walt Disney Concert Hall in Los Angeles.

-As winner of national competitions in Australia, Japan and the US, he has performed as soloist with orchestras such as the Juarez Symphony, Milton Keynes City Orchestra, Manchester Beethoven Orchestra, Sheffield Chamber Orchestra, North Queensland Symphony, USC Symphony and the YMF Debut Orchestra with conductors such as Sian Edwards, Nicholas Milton and Lucas Richman.
+Yoshika is the 1st prize winner of the 40th Midland-Odessa National Young Artist Competition (strings) in the USA and the 25th Australian Concerto & Vocal Competition, but his most recent success was at the 11th VIVA HALL cello competition, the premier cello competition in Japan, where he won the 1st prize and the audience prize.
+In 2010, he was awarded the prestigious Yamaha Music Foundation of Europe String Award.
+His other accolades include top prizes at the Sydney Cello Award and the J&A Beare International Solo Bach Competition.
+He has performed as soloist with orchestras such as the Juarez Symphony (Mexico), Milton Keynes City Orchestra, Manchester Beethoven Orchestra, Sheffield Chamber Orchestra, North Queensland Symphony, Queensland Youth Symphony, Westlake Village Symphony and the YMF Debut Orchestra with conductors such as Sian Edwards, Nicholas Milton, and Lucas Richman.
 His performances were broadcast on ABC Classic FM (Australia), BBC Radio 3 (UK), Klassik Radio (Germany) and Concertzender Radio (The Netherlands).
-In 2010, he was awarded the prestigious Yamaha Music Foundation of Europe String Award.

-A keen advocate of contemporary music, Yoshika has given the world premiere of works by Michael Cutting (‘Epitaph’ with RNCM Orchestra), Xander Rodzinski (‘Inhale/Exhale’ for solo cello) and more recently, Bent Sørensen (‘In the mist’ with Katrine Gislinge and Copenhagen Girls’ Choir).
+A keen advocate of contemporary music, Yoshika has given the world premiere of works by Michael Cutting (‘Epitaph’ with RNCM Orchestra), Xander Rodzinski (‘Inhale/Exhale’ for solo cello), Bent Sørensen (‘In the mist’ with Katrine Gislinge and Copenhagen Girls’ Choir) and Thomas Mellan ('...on transcendence' with SAKURA and USC Symphony).
+In recent years, Yoshika gave the US premiere of Jörg Widmann's Oktett, Toshio Hosokawa's 'Landscape II', and Nick Strimple's 'Zacharti Lach' with the Los Angeles Zimriyah Chorale.
 He also performed the Italian composer Michele Dall’Ongaro’s ‘Linea Nigra’ for cello and orchestra with the World Youth Chamber Orchestra on their tour of Italy.
-In recent years, Yoshika made the US premiere of Nick Strimple's 'Zacharti Lach' with the Los Angeles Zimriyah Chorale and the US Westcoast premiere of Stephen Hartke's newest composition for piano trio entitled 'Blue Studio'.

-Yoshika is an avid chamber musician and has performed with artists such as Guy Ben-Ziony, Brian Che-Yen Chen, Natalie Clein, Nicholas Daniel, Charmian Gadd, Bruno Giuranna, Alissa Margulis, Vincent Peirani, Paul Roczek and Qian Zhou.
-He is a founding member of the cello quintet SAKURA, whose performances were recently described by the Los Angeles Times as ‘brilliant… superb.’
-In recent years, Yoshika was invited to perform at the festivals of Aldeburgh and Leicester in the UK, Festival Amfiteatrof in Italy, Kirishima Music Festival in Japan, and the Yellow Barn Music Festival, Music Mountain Chamber Festival and Piatigorsky International Cello Festival in the USA.
+Yoshika is an avid chamber musician and has performed with artists such as Guy Ben-Ziony, Brian Che-Yen Chen, Natalie Clein, Nicholas Daniel, Peter Frankl, Charmian Gadd, Bruno Giuranna, Nicholas Mann, Alissa Margulis, Vincent Peirani, Paul Roczek and Qian Zhou.
+He is a founding member of the cello quintet SAKURA, whose performances were recently described by the Los Angeles Times as ‘brilliant… superb.’ and the resident cellist for the Salastina Music Society.
+In past years, Yoshika was invited to perform at the festivals of Aldeburgh and Leicester in the UK, Festival Amfiteatrof in Italy, Kirishima Music Festival in Japan, and the Yellow Barn Music Festival, Music Mountain Chamber Festival, and Piatigorsky International Cello Festival in the USA.

 - Doctor of Musical Arts, University of Southern California